SwamiTheDev/YumYum-Junction/README.md

-# 🍔 YumyumJunction 🍽️
+# 🍔 YumYumJunction 🍽️

-Welcome to YumyumJunction – a delectable destination for all things food! 👋
+Welcome to YumYumJunction – a delectable destination for all things food! 👋

 ## Project Description

-YumyumJunction is your one-stop restaurant website for an enticing dining experience.
+YumYumJunction is your one-stop restaurant website for an enticing dining experience.
 We've sprinkled this project with a pinch of animation, a dash of responsive design, and a heap of attractive UI to create a feast for the eyes and taste buds.

 🎉 Here's what's cooking in our project: